Tuition & Fees

 That's not our only ranking when it comes to being an affordable institution, either.
 Kiplinger's Personal Finances ranked UNI among the nation's "Top 100 Values in Public Schools," and as No. 7 in their list of Top 25 Universities and Colleges Under $30,000.
 We're truly seen as one of the country's "best buys" in higher education.

 The College of Business has a supplemental tuition for students who are a declared major in the College of Business and are classified as a junior, senior or graduate student.
-For the 2024-25 school year, the tuition supplement is approximately $1,944.
-More information can be found here.These are the costs that can be used to complete your Financial Certification Form once you have been admitted and are working with Admissions to receive your I-20 or DS-2019 immigration form.
+For the 2025-26 school year, the tuition supplement is approximately $1,996.
+More tuition information.These are the costs that can be used to complete your Financial Certification Form once you have been admitted and are working with Admissions to receive your I-20 or DS-2019 immigration form.

 Undergraduate Scholarships